DiSRouter: Distributed Self-Routing for LLM Selections: Time Overhead Analysis

+As discussed in Section \ref{sec:routing_system}, the total cost of a routing system comprises the routing cost (the time overhead of the decision process) and the inference cost (the execution time of the selected LLM).
+In this section, we conduct a fine-grained statistical analysis of the actual time consumption.
+To accurately measure the inference time for each sample, we excluded parallel acceleration techniques typically provided by inference engines like vLLM \citep{kwon2023efficient}.
+Instead, we utilized a sequential, sample-by-sample inference approach for precise timing.

-For most centralized router systems, the routing cost is negligible because the central router is typically a small model or a set of predefined rules.
-In \textit{DiSRouter}, each model's routing decision is based on its generated rejection response.
-The routing cost is thus the sum of the time consumed by models in the routing path to generate their rejections.
+\paragraph{\textit{DiSRouter} Overhead Analysis} In the \textit{DiSRouter} framework, the routing decision is intrinsic, manifested as the time taken by an agent to generate a \enquote{rejection} response.
+Therefore, the routing cost corresponds to the cumulative time consumed by all agents in the routing path to generate their rejections.
 Our empirical analysis shows that the average rejection time for a Self-Awareness trained model is less than 5\% of its inference time (Table \ref{tab:response_time_comparison}).
-Consequently, we consider this cost negligible and do not account for it in this work.
+Besides, we further analyzed both the average routing overhead across all samples and the worst-case scenario (where the query traverses the entire cascade to the final 14B model).
+As shown in Table \ref{tab:total_time_comparison}, the routing overhead constitutes less than 5\% of the total inference time in both average and worst-case scenarios.
+Consequently, we consider this routing cost negligible and do not factor it into the utility calculations in the main text.